-I stayed at the Sandman Signature right in the heart of Aberdeen, and GUY…it is amazing!
+I stayed at the Sandman Signature right in the heart of Aberdeen, and GUYS…it is amazing!
 Besides the fact that the hotel is a maze and I don’t think I ever found my room the same way twice, it was super charming, incredibly comfortable, and the most perfect location possible.
 Everything was just a few minutes’ walk away.
 I will 100% stay here any time I’m in Aberdeen.

 Aberdeen restaurants to try